Cannabidiol (CBD): Uses, Effects and Safety

 CBD may treat a wide range of medical conditions and can be taken with minimal side effects.

-Cannabidiol (CBD) is a compound found in marijuana that has significant medical properties but does not get users high.
+Cannabidiol (CBD) is a compound found in cannabis that has significant medical properties but does not get consumers high.

-Recently, CBD has become a topic of interest for patients and researchers, who are quickly learning more about its benefits as a medicine.
+Recently, CBD has become a topic of interest for patients and researchers, who are quickly learning more about its therapeutic benefits.

 What is CBD?